1. Home

 Table of Contents

-You may be right if you think the aches and pains associated with aging are more common in women than men.
+You might be correct if you think the aches and pains associated with aging are more common in women than men.

 Like many other aspects of health, biological differences between the sexes can play a significant role.
 But you may be surprised about the science behind these changes.
 Here are some things to remember when exploring joint pain with age.